 Through Running Start, North Country high school students have the opportunity to earn White Mountains Community College credit.
 WMCC courses are taught at the high school during the regular school day by high school faculty members whose courses and teaching expertise have been certified by a White Mountains Community College professor.
-During the 2016-2017 school year, through Running Start, 414 high school students took one or more White Mountains Community College courses at their high school campuses.
+Currently, the Running Start program has provided 449 sophomores, juniors, and seniors the opportunity to take one or more White Mountains Community College courses at their high school campuses.

-The cost of a course is $150, plus books and supplies, which are usually provided by participating high schools.
-These costs are well-below the per-credit tuition costs at all New Hampshire public and private institutions of higher learning and offer significant savings on college tuition and in college classroom time.
+The cost of a course is $150.
+Books and supplies are usually provided by participating high schools.
+These costs are well below the per-credit tuition costs at all New Hampshire public and private institutions of higher learning and offer significant savings on college tuition and in college classroom time.
 Even better news: scholarships are available to students with financial need.